fortyau/deis-wp/README.md

 Deis provides an SSL'ed endpoint to each app for free via the APP_NAME.deisapp.com domain.
 To use this domain for all logged in sessions and to protect your login credentials simply set the SSL domain in the config vars.
 (Replace APP_NAME with the name of your Deis app.)

-    $ deis config:set SSL_DOMAIN="APP_NAME.deisapp.com"
+    $ heroku config:set SSL_DOMAIN="APP_NAME.deisapp.com"

 ### Securing Your MySQL Connection

 By default WordPress will connect to the database unencrypted which is a potential problem for a cloud based installs where the database and application servers may transfer data over unsecured connections.
 ClearDB provides SSL keys and certs for the database that's setup and it's highly advisable to use them to secure your database connection.

-1. Go to your [Deis Dashboard](https://dashboard.deis.com/) and click on your deis-wp app.
+1. Go to your [Heroku Dashboard](https://dashboard.heroku.com/) and click on your ecos-wp app.
 2. Click on the "ClearDB MySQL Database" add-on.
 3. Scroll to the bottom of the page and download the "ClearDB CA Certificate", "Client Certificate", and "Client Private Key" in the "PEM Format".
 4. Generate Deis compatible RSA keys from the key file downloaded: